Gsingh990/Deploy-Your-AI-Application-In-Production-Terraform/README.md

 ## Conceptual Agentic AI Solution: Azure Data & Solution Analyst Agent

+**Important Note:** This Terraform project provisions the *Azure infrastructure* required to host an Agentic AI Solution.
+It does **not** deploy the application code for the agents themselves.
+The following section describes the conceptual application that *would run on* this provisioned infrastructure.

 This infrastructure is designed to host a sophisticated Agentic AI Solution, conceptualized as an "Azure Data & Solution Analyst Agent."
 This intelligent system is capable of ingesting, analyzing, and providing actionable solutions based on diverse data inputs.

 ### Primary Goal: